tklammsteiner/fromwastetofeed/training.markdown

 **2019** - **Diploma Thesis** - Magdalena Gaßner, AT
 **Title**: Die Black Soldier Fly als Modellorganismus für eine nachhaltige Abfallverwertung - Konzeption und Applikation des FWF Top Citizen Science-Projekts “Six-legged livestock: rearing Black Soldier Fly on communal biowaste” im modernen Unterricht.
 **Description**: This diploma thesis was part of our [Six-legged Livestock](https://pf.fwf.ac.at/en/research-in-practice/project-finder/43946) citizen science project funded by the Austrian Science Fund (FWF).
 School workshops were conceptualized to teach pupils about the benefits and features of industrially reared insects.
 Within these workshops, the pupils built their own rearing system and supervised a three-week feeding experiment where they used their leftover food as substrate for Black Soldier Fly larvae.
-The results from this thesis will be part of an upcoming publication by Klammsteiner et al. (2020).
+Results of this thesis are part of the first citizen-science-based publication funded by the Austrian Science Fund (FWF) [Walter and Klammsteiner et al. (2020)](https://doi.org/10.3390/su12229574).

 **2019** - **Bachelor Thesis** - Arianna Serra, IT
 **Title**: Modelle und Konzepte zur Zucht von *Hermetia illucens*.